-The interests of both of the clinic’s two primary consumer groups – clients (people with disorders of communication and their significant others) and speech pathology students in the Department of Human Communication Sciences – is reflected in the first two points of our mission statement:
+The interests of both of the clinic’s two primary consumer groups – clients (people with disorders of communication and their significant others) and speech pathology students in the Discipline of Speech Pathology – is reflected in the first two points of our mission statement:

 Individual client care level

 - Clients and carers are encouraged to actively participate in therapy in order to achieve their communication goals.

 - Clients have the right to participate in decision making about their care including the right to refuse services or student participation in a session.

 Service management level